-- 4.2.2 Appointment - (a) The Chairman will be elected by a simple majority decision following a vote by Panel members. - (b) Relevant experience/criteria. - 4.2.3 Termination - (a) The Deputy Chairman will retire every 5 year(s) but will be eligible for re-nomination. - (b) By notice served by the LMA Chief Executive the Deputy Chairman may be removed from office if he/she ceases (i) to fulfil the requirements of membership of the Panel, (ii) becomes incapable of performing the functions of the office as outlined in these Terms of Reference whether by illness, infirmity, incompetence or (iii) is found by a properly constituted tribunal or supervisory authority to have breached any law or regulation applicable in the Lloyd's market or the relevant practice area. - (c) At a meeting a majority of two thirds or more of the Members of the Panel may decide to remove and replace the Deputy Chairman during the course of his/her term of office if there are serious concerns as to how he/she is discharging his/her role under these Terms of Reference.
-The Deputy Chairman will cease to act with immediate effect and a replacement will be appointed. - (d) The Deputy Chairman can appeal his/her removal in accordance with section 7.
+- 4.2.2 Appointment - (a) The Deputy Chairman will be elected by a simple majority of the members of the Panel. - (b) Relevant experience/criteria - Broad experience of the sector - Recognised authority among practitioners in the sector - Ability to represent practitioners' interests to external bodies - Reputation for fairness and integrity - Technical knowledge - (c) Any person applying for Membership of the Panel must be prepared to serve as Deputy Chairman if elected. - (d) A secret ballot will be held if requested by any Member of the Committee/Panel. - 4.2.3 Termination - (a) The Deputy Chairman will retire every two years but will be eligible for re-nomination. - (b) By notice served by the LMA Chief Executive the Deputy Chairman may be removed from office if he/she (i) ceases to fulfil the requirements of Membership of the Panel, (ii) becomes incapable of performing the functions of the office as outlined in these Terms of Reference whether by illness, infirmity or incompetence or (iii) is found by a properly constituted tribunal or supervisory authority to have breached any law or regulation applicable in the Lloyd's market or the relevant practice area. - (c) At a meeting a majority of two thirds or more of the Members of the Panel may decide to remove and replace the Deputy Chairman during the course of his/her term of office if there are serious concerns as to how he/she is discharging his/her role under these Terms of Reference.
+The Deputy Chairman will cease to act with immediate effect and a replacement will be appointed.

+(d) The Deputy Chairman can appeal his/her removal in accordance with section 7.6.